Mattynb/AmpliVision/readme.md

 - [Presentation Slides](/docs/ABRCMS_oral_presentation.pdf)

 ## License
-This project is licensed under the GNU AGPLv3 - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## Contact
 If you have any questions or need assistance, feel free to contact us: